MicrosoftDocs/learn/learn-pr/az-900/explore-sla-lifecycle-azure-new/includes/2-what-are-service-level-agreements.md

 | < 99% | 25% |
 | < 95% | 100% |

-Now we have explored how service-level agreements are structured, lets take a look at some other factors that Tailwind Traders needs to consider, that might impact those SLA performance targets.

 ## What's the SLA for free services?

 Free products typically do not have an SLA.

 For example, many Azure services provide a *Free* or *Shared* tier that provides more limited functionality.
 Services like Azure Advisor are always free.

+Next, let's look at some other factors that Tailwind Traders needs to consider which might impact SLA performance targets.

 <div style="background:yellow;">
-TODO: A question I would have a learner is whether I need to file for credit or whether it's applied automatically.
+TODO: After reading this, a question I would have a learner is whether I need to file for credit or whether it's applied automatically.
+I might also want to know where I can look to find out about outages and service status/health.
 </div>